guardrailsio/full-stack-engineer-challenge/README.md

 ## Backend Exercise

 The project should be made available in the `api` directory with meaningful commit messages.
-Use Node.js and any framework, if you want to use one.
+Use TypeScript + Node.js and any framework.

-Implement a **simple REST API** to **CRUD** a Security Scan Result (“Result”).
+Implement a simple **REST** OR **GraphQL** API to **CRUD** a Security Scan Result (“Result”).
 The Result entity should have the following properties:

 - Id: any type of unique id
 - Status: "Queued" | "In Progress" | "Success" | "Failure"